Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

  :param port: int
  :rtype: None

- Creates a TCP/IP connection to the given host and port.
+ Creates a TCP/IP connection to the given *host* and *port*.
 The host and port can point to a Brick Daemon or to a WIFI/Ethernet Extension.

  Devices can only be controlled when the connection was established successfully.

- Blocks until the connection is established and throws an IOException if there is no Brick Daemon or WIFI/Ethernet Extension listening at the given host and port.
+ Blocks until the connection is established and throws an exception if there is no Brick Daemon or WIFI/Ethernet Extension listening at the given host and port.

 .. py:function:: IPConnection.disconnect()

  :rtype: None

- Disconnects the TCP/IP connection to the Brick Daemon or to the WIFI/Ethernet Extension.
+ Disconnects the TCP/IP connection from the Brick Daemon or the WIFI/Ethernet Extension.

 .. py:function:: IPConnection.get_connection_state()